dwweiss/bruteforce/README.md

 # bruteforce

 ### Purpose
-Brute force scanning of parameters of neural networks for regression problems.
+Brute force scanning of configuration parameters of neural networks.

 ### Motivation
 Optimal parameters of neural networks can be difficult to estimate from theoretical considerations.
 It is mathematically proven that neural networks work effectively for many regression problems.
-However, instructions for finding optimal network structures from theoretical considerations are often not available.
-Besides, more than one optimal network structure ensures a sufficient model performance.
+However, algorithmic instructions for finding the optimal network configuration are often not available.
+Besides, more than one optimal network structure ensure sufficient model performance.

-Therefore an automatic configuration of network structures is desired.
-This covers variations of the number and size of hidden layers, the activation functions of hidden and output layer, parameters of early stopping of the training or of deacy of weights, and the effect of random initialization of the weights.
+Therefore an automatic configuration of network parameters is desired.
+This covers variations of the number and size of hidden layers, the activation functions of hidden and output layers, parameters of early stopping of the training or of deacy of weights, and the effect of random initialization of the network weights.

-### Options
+### Options for finding the optimal configuration
 - Brute force scanning of network parameter space (slow, but transparent)
 - Automatic solutions such as Google’s AutoML (automatic regulariztion, but closed hood with the risk of insufficient model understanding)